dmliao/amorphous/_posts/2015-05-12-perlin-terrain.md

 title: Perlin Terrain
 ---

-_Originally, this post was a series of links compiled in May 2015.
+_Originally, this post was a series of links on perlin noise terrain generation compiled in May 2015.
 However, as some of the links are no longer available, it was expanded into a full blog post in July 2016.
 I've kept the original date, since that was when I actually did all this work._

 I found some success using Perlin noise to create realistic-looking terrain for natural worlds in JS.
 It does not do any physics or any other realistic simulation, nor does it account for natural effects, but I think it looks fairly decent.